Are you gearing up for your next spring break trip?

 - Tree-to-tree ziplines that move more slowly than the amusement-style rides and provide more detailed views of flora and fauna

 - Multi-sport ziplines that combine several different activities – for instance, kayaking and hiking up to a remote starting point, taking a zipline across a gorge, and then rappelling down the other side

 Costs vary widely by conveyance type and what else is included, if anything, with the price of admission.
 Sky Trek, a popular option with two locations in Monteverde and Arenal National Parks, costs $77 per adult.
 Monteverde Extremo Park costs $50 per adult.

 Costa Rica’s temperate Central Valley is to coffee as Bordeaux is to wine.
 Even for non-connoisseurs, coffee tours are fun and informative – a great way to spend a laid-back (or perked-up) few hours in what’s likely to be gorgeous weather.

 Most Costa Rican coffee tours cover a single plantation, though it’s possible to string together several stops, just as in wine country, if variety is a priority.
 Each tour includes a walk through the plantation’s fields, a discussion of local coffee history and terroir, and a look at the processing facilities that turn coffee fruits into liquid enthusiasm.
 Fresh-made coffee is almost always available.
 Some tours allow participants to pick raw coffee fruits as souvenirs, depending on the season.

-Popular coffee tours include Doka Estate, in Sabanilla de Alajuela; Espiritu Santo, in Naranjo; and Coopetoda, in Santa Maria de Dota.
+Popular coffee tours include Doka Estate, in Sabanilla de Alajuela; and Espiritu Santo, in Naranjo.
 Tour prices typically range between $15 and $30, not including any coffee or souvenirs purchased onsite.